landonma/Data-Management-Templates-Project/github_instructions.md

     - **gh-pages branch** If you have created a "gh-pages" branch then you can publish from this location instead of your master branch.
 Github Pages will be enabled for everything in this branch but not for any other branch.
 This is a good option if you want to keep the things which you are publishing completely separate from the documents and files in your master branch.
 This option allows for the most control and the smallest possibility that files are accidently published.
 If you have a *private repository* I highly recommend going with this option (just don't forget to delete any sensitive files in the new branch).
 [This link](https://guides.github.com/activities/hello-world/) describes how to create a new branch.

-## How to Download the Template Files
+## How to Download/Upload the Template Files

 #### Download/Clone our Repository
 One way to get the template files is to download the entire repository.
 To do this: